tombackert/ninja-game/docs/architecture.md

 - Presentation depends on Domain + Systems (read-only access to state, commands via services).
 - Entities depend only on narrow service interfaces (e.g. `AudioPort`, `ParticlesPort`, `ProjectilesPort`, `Config`).
 - Systems are mostly independent (AssetManager, AudioService) and orchestrated by GameState.
+- ReplayManager observes simulation state (player position, animation metadata) but does not mutate physics; Renderer invokes it for ghost drawing keeping dependencies one-way from presentation to recording logic.
 - StateManager is ignorant of concrete internals; it only drives lifecycle methods.
 - Networking and AI modules plug into Systems layer with explicit ports.